 The CM received an Authorization Reject message in response to its last Authorization Request.
 The Authorization Reject's error code indicated the error was of a permanent nature.
-This triggers a transition to the Silent state, where the CM is not permitted to pass CPE traffic, but is able to respond to SNMP management requests arriving from across the cable network.
+This triggers a transition to the Silent state.
+In the Silent state, the CM MUST NOT pass CPE traffic, but MUST be able to respond to SNMP management requests arriving from across the cable network.
+CMTS MAY forward any IP traffic without encryption.7